 The unemployment rate (21.3%) and inactivity rate (39.1%) of the rural population in 2012 were below those of the urban population (26.9% and 40.5% respectively).
 However, other performance indicators of the rural labour market, especially the share of vulnerable employment and the professional status of employees etc., are significantly worse among the rural population.
-The higher percentages of vulnerable employment among the rural population are caused by the high percentage of farmers and unpaid family members and a smaller share of wage-earning employees in the rural population compared to urban.
+The higher percentages of vulnerable employment and unpaid family members and a smaller share of wage-earning employees in the rural population compared to urban.

 Total employment in agriculture, forestry and fisheries for working-age population is 18.3% and for the population over 15 years is 21.0%.
 Employment for working-age population in agriculture in rural areas in 2012 was 37.5%, which is much higher than most other European countries.
 In 2012, the highest share of persons employed in rural areas were skilled workers in agriculture and fishing (34.8%), followed by crafts worker (13.8%), service providers and traders (11.7%), while employment in other occupations recorded significantly lower participation.
-According to the national accounts statistics, the share of agriculture, forestry and fishing 2 in GDP in 2012 was 7.5% (9.7% of GVA).
+According to the national accounts statistics, the share of agriculture, forestry and fishing2 in GDP in 2012 was 7.5% (9.7% of GVA).